blockdeep/libro/src/README.md

 # Introduction

-Welcome to the Substrate Development Best Practices guide.
-This resource compiles essential insights and best practices derived from comprehensive code reviews across various Substrate-based projects.
-The purpose of this guide is to help developers, auditors, and contributors understand and address common issues that can arise in blockchain development on Substrate, an open-source blockchain framework designed by Parity Technologies.
+Welcome to the Polkadot SDK Development Best Practices guide.
+This resource compiles essential insights and best practices derived from comprehensive code reviews across various Polkadot projects.
+The purpose of this guide is to help developers, auditors, and contributors understand and address common issues that can arise in blockchain development while building on Substrate.

 ## Why this guide?

 Substrate is a powerful and flexible framework, but developing robust, secure, and efficient blockchain applications requires attention to detail and adherence to best practices.
 This guide serves as a practical reference to help you avoid common pitfalls, enhance code readability, and ensure optimal performance and security.

-## What you will find here
+## Structure

 This guide is organized by issue severity to help prioritize improvements.
 Each section covers a severity level:

-- **Critical**: Issues that pose significant security or functionality risks and require immediate action.
+- **Critical**: Issues that pose significant security or performance risks and require immediate action.
 - **High**: Issues that may not be catastrophic but could impact performance, security, or stability.
 - **Medium**: Issues that affect maintainability, readability, and efficiency, important to address for a well-optimized codebase.
 - **Low**: Minor concerns that can improve code clarity and efficiency, but with limited immediate impact.
 - **Informational**: Suggestions and recommendations that help maintain best practices but are not essential.